microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

 - [Visual Studio Code](../../000-HowToHack/WTH-Common-Prerequisites.md#visual-studio-code)
   - [VS Code plugin for ARM Templates](../../000-HowToHack/WTH-Common-Prerequisites.md#visual-studio-code-plugins-for-arm-templates)

-Additionally, you will need an Azure Subscription with sufficient RBAC roles assigned to complete the challenges at the subscription scope.
+### Student Resources

+Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete some of the challenges for this hack.

+The Azure Bicep templates and scripts developed by your team to deploy the eShopOnWeb Azure environment are included in this package.

+If you have installed all of the tools listed above and plan to work on your local workstation, you should download and unpack the `Resources.zip` file there too.

+If you plan to use the Azure Cloud Shell, upload and unpack this file in your Azure Cloud Shell environment.

+The rest of the challenges will refer to the relative paths inside the `Resources.zip` file where you can find the various resources to complete the challenges.

 ## Description

-For this challenge, you will deploy the pre-developed scripts using either PowerShell or Azure CLI.
-This script will setup the environment with a specific focus learning Azure monitor.
-Should you require additional knowledge outside of Azure monitor for this hack, please refer to [Azure Learning](https://docs.microsoft.com/en-us/learn/).
+For this challenge, you will deploy the eShopOnWeb application and its underlying infrastructure resources to Azure using a set of pre-developed Bicep templates.
+Once the application and its infrastructure are deployed, you will complete the hack's challenges using Azure Monitor to monitor it.

 ### Deploy Resources

+You will find the provided `main.bicep` template and its associated script files in the `/Challenge-00/` folder of the `Resources.zip` file provided to you by your coach.

-Use either the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?msclkid=6b97242fb99411ec83659823c955fa16) or the [PowerShell Az module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) to deploy the baseline requirements to start the Monitoring WTH
+Navigate to this location in your Azure Cloud Shell or Windows Terminal.
+You may use either the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?msclkid=6b97242fb99411ec83659823c955fa16) or the [PowerShell Az module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) to deploy the Bicep template.

 #### Azure CLI

-1. Copy the code below and paste it in your desired tool: PowerShell, Terminal, VSCode, or CloudShell.

-    ```az login --tenant "<Tenant ID>"```

-2. Replace `<Tenant ID>` with your Azure Tenant ID.
-This can be found on the Overview blade of Azure AD in the Azure Portal.

-3. Press the ENTER key and login to Azure using the prompt.

-4. Copy the code below and paste it in your desired tool:

-    ```az account set --subscription "<Subscription ID>"```

-5. Replace `<Subscription ID>` with your Azure Subscription ID.
-This can be round on the Overview blade of your Subscription in the Azure Portal.

-6. Press the ENTER key to set your default Azure subscription.

-7. Copy the Azure CLI code below:
+1. Log into your Azure Subscription with the Azure CLI:
+    ```bash
+    az login
     ```
+    **NOTE:** If you are using the Azure Cloud Shell, you can skip this step as the Azure CLI is already logged into your Azure subscription.

+1. Deploy the template by running the following Azure CLI command from wherever you have unpacked the `/Challenge-00/` folder:

+    ```bash
-    az deployment sub create --name "<Username>" --location "eastus" -f challenge-00_Template.bicep --verbose
+    az deployment sub create --name "<deploymentName>" --location "<azure-region>" -f main.bicep --verbose
     ```

-8. Paste the code in your desired tool.

-9. Replace `<Username>` with your username, not your UPN (e.g., username, **NOT** username@outlook.com).
+    - We recommend you use your initials for the  `<deploymentName>` value.
+    - The `<azure-region>` value must be one of the pre-defined Azure Region names.
+You can view the list of available region names by running the following command: `az account list-locations -o table`

-10. You will be prompted to enter values for the local admin Username and Password for the Azure virtual machines and scale set instances.
+    - You will be prompted to enter values for the local admin Username and Password for the Azure virtual machines and scale set instances.
 Enter a username and password that adheres to [Azure VM Username Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-) and [Azure VM Password Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)
+    - **NOTE:** This deployment will take approximately 20-25 minutes.

 #### PowerShell with the AZ Module

-1. Copy the PowerShell code below and paste it in your desired tool: PowerShell, Terminal, VSCode, or CloudShell.
+1. Log into your Azure Subscription with the PowerShell:

+    ```PowerShell
-    ```Connect-AzAccount -Tenant '<Tenant ID>' -Environment 'AzureCloud' -Subscription '<Subscription ID>'```
+    Connect-AzAccount -Tenant '<Tenant ID>' -Environment 'AzureCloud' -Subscription '<Subscription ID>'

-2. Replace `<Tenant ID>` with your Azure Tenant ID.
-This can be found on the Overview blade of Azure AD in the Azure Portal.

-3. Replace `<Subscription ID>` with your Azure Subscription ID.
-This can be round on the Overview blade of your Subscription in the Azure Portal.

-4. Press the ENTER key and login to Azure using the prompt.

-5. Copy the PowerShell code below:

     ```

+    **NOTE:** If you are using the Azure Cloud Shell, you can skip this step as PowerShell is already logged into your Azure subscription.

+1. Deploy the template by running the following PowerShell command from wherever you have unpacked the `/Challenge-00/` folder:

+    ```PowerShell
-    New-AzDeployment -Name "<Username>" -Location "eastus" -TemplateUri "https://raw.githubusercontent.com/jamasten/WhatTheHack/master/007-AzureMonitoring/Student/Resources/challenge-00_Template.json" -Verbose
+    New-AzDeployment -Name "<deploymentName>" -Location "<azure-region>" -TemplateUri "main.bicep" -Verbose
     ```

-6. Paste the code in your desired tool.

-7. Replace `<Username>` with your username, not your UPN (e.g. username, **NOT** username@outlook.com).

-8. Press ENTER to start the deployment.
+    - We recommend you use your initials for the  `<deploymentName>` value.
+    - The `<azure-region>` value must be one of the pre-defined Azure Region names.
+You can view the list of available region names by running the following command: `az account list-locations -o table`

-9. You will be prompted to enter values for the local admin Username and Password for the Azure virtual machines and scale set instances.
-Enter a username and password that adheres to Azure's requirements.
-[Azure VM Username Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-) and [Azure VM Password Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)
+    - You will be prompted to enter values for the local admin Username and Password for the Azure virtual machines and scale set instances.
+Enter a username and password that adheres to [Azure VM Username Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-) and [Azure VM Password Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)
+    - **NOTE:** This deployment will take approximately 20-25 minutes.

 ### View Deployed Resources

-- Once the deployment has completed, navigate to the Public IP Address resource, **pip-wth-monitor-web-d-eu** , in the Azure Portal.
+- Once the deployment has completed, navigate to the Public IP Address resource, **pip-wth-monitor-web-d-XX** , in the Azure Portal.
+  - >**Note** The "XX" in the Public IP Address resource name will vary based on the Azure region the eShopOnWeb Azure environment has been deployed to.
 - In the Overview blade, copy the DNS name to your clipboard.
 - Open a web browser, paste your DNS name in the address bar and press ENTER.
 Your browser should render the eShopOnWeb site.